 Often when researching your ancestry you may come across a word or a term that will perplex you.
 Here is my fun family history dictionary that will help you make sense of the genealogy lingo that comes with being a family history detective.

-Acknowledgement: I would like to thank MyCanvas for giving me the inspiration to create such a dictionary.
+Acknowledgment: I would like to thank MyCanvas for inspiring me to create such a dictionary.